Jingdezhen porcelain: Jingdezhen blue-and-white porcelain

 From the mid-14th century, Jingdezhen began to mass-produce underglaze blue porcelain, whose development it pioneered, making it "one of the world's earliest industrial towns".
 Much of this was for export, and other styles were produced for the Chinese market.
 Elaborately-painted wares were not in the traditional court taste, but they evidently came to be accepted.
-The large round serving-plates, from 40 cm across, which are now among the most valued pieces, reflect the needs of Middle Eastern rather than Chinese food service, which generally uses large numbers of smaller and deeper bowls, then as now.
+The large round serving-plates, from across, which are now among the most valued pieces, reflect the needs of Middle Eastern rather than Chinese food service, which generally uses large numbers of smaller and deeper bowls, then as now.
 Wares for export also often had thicker bodies, to reduce breakages on long travels to the export markets.
 In early periods, the markets receiving porcelain direct from China included Japan, all of South-East Asia, and much of the Islamic world, but did not include Europe on a regular basis.
 Until the 17th century, Europe normally only received porcelain via the Islamic world.

 The blue pigment was derived from cobalt oxide, which had been imported sporadically from Persia in earlier periods.
 From the 14th century regular imports of the pigment were obtained from Persia.
 The cobalt was ground and mixed with a medium, then painted onto the dried bodies of the pots, which were then glazed and fired.
 At a later date a source of cobalt was found within China; this differed from the Persian ore in the proportion of associated manganese.
 The colour on the fired pots was a grey-blue rather than a pure blue.
 By mixing three parts Persian ore to two parts Chinese a rich and soft blue was produced, which became labelled as 'Sumatran' or 'Muhammadan' blue.

 One of the largest intact early collections of exported Chinese porcelain was at the Ardabil Shrine, and is now in the National Museum of Iran.
 This has 805 pieces of porcelain, donated by Shah Abbas I in 1607–1608, from the Persian royal collection.
 Most were made in Jingdezhen, and they covered the full period of blue and white wares to that point, with some nearly 300 years old when donated.
 The largely intact Ottoman collection is mostly in Topkapi Palace.